 A Street Food Tour of Mexico City

 We’ve always loved street food and we love Mexican cuisine.
-So in Mexico we enlist Lesley Tellez of Eat Mexico to take us on a street food tour of Mexico City.
+So in Mexico we enlisted Lesley Tellez of Eat Mexico to take us on a street food tour of Mexico City.

-One of our strongest food memories of Mexico City is the smell of corn tortillas on the street, long before they were banned from being sold on the historic centre sidewalks.
+One of our strongest food memories from our first trip to Mexico City in the Nineties is the smell of corn tortillas on the street, long before they were banned from being sold on the historic centre footpaths.

-In the Middle East, where we’ve been based for almost a decade, we’re smitten with shawarma, we’d go anywhere for great falafel, and we’ll climb hills for creamy hommous.
+In the Middle East, where we’ve lived for almost a decade, we’re smitten with the shawarma, we’d go anywhere for great falafel, and we’d climb hills for creamy hommous.
 One of our favourite assignments last year was an informal street food tour with a local chef in Amman, Jordan.

-While we’re familiar with Mexican cuisine, our knowledge of Mexican street food was fairly limited until this trip.
-Despite being cautious when it came to eating on our first few visit to Mexico many years ago, we experienced several ugly bouts of Moctezuma’s Revenge, putting us off street food for a while.
+While we’re familiar with Mexican cuisine, we have to admit that our knowledge of Mexican street food was fairly limited until this trip.
+Despite being cautious when it came to eating on our first few visits to Mexico many years ago, we experienced several ugly bouts of Moctezuma’s Revenge, putting us off street food for a while.
 A long while.

 Fortunately, we didn’t have to look hard to find Lesley Tellez of Eat Mexico.
 A journalist living in D.F., Lesley offers foodie tours when she’s not learning the art of Mexican cooking and blogging at The Mija Chronicles.
-We meet Lesley mid-morning on Río Lerma in Colonia Cuauhtémoc where she shares her background as we begin to walk.
+We met Lesley mid-morning on Río Lerma in Colonia Cuauhtémoc where she shared her background as we began to walk.

-As we stroll, Lesley explains how different types of street food are sold at different times of the day – for example, tamales are only sold from around 8-10.30am – and signs to look for when deciding where to eat: “If it’s busy, it’s good!
+As we strolled, Lesley described the different types of street food that are sold at different times of the day – for example, tamales are only sold from around 8-10.30am – and signs to look for when deciding where to eat: “If it’s busy, it’s good!
 Also look out for cleanliness – you don’t want the same person making the food to be handling the money!”

-Lesley also shares the nuts and bolts of running a street food operation.
+Lesley also shared the nuts and bolts of running a street food operation.
 The vendors pay ‘rent’ for their small space, but they don’t pay tax.
-“It’s kind of a grey area,” she reveals.
+“It’s kind of a grey area,” she revealed.
 “But people need to be fed so they fill a niche.”

 Coincidentally we’d noticed this stand when we wandered by a couple of days earlier and had intended to return.
 We’re glad we have and we’re not disappointed.
 The pork tacos are incredibly tasty.

 “It’s unique to find taco places open this early.
-Tacos are more of an evening thing,” Lesley tells us.
+Tacos are more of an evening thing,” Lesley revealed.
 “But what I really love about tacos is that they’re not just a food; they’re a way of eating!”

-Our next stop is the stand of the woman who has been working on the street for eleven years selling her tlacoyos, fried masa patties that look a bit like fat, oval-shaped tortillas.
-We try one topped with beans and chicharones (pork crackling), another with beans and nopales (cactus paddles), and another with quelite (wild Mexican greens).
-It’s rustic home-cooked fare but it all tastes fantastic.
+Our next stop was the stand of the woman who Lesley told us had been working on the street for eleven years selling her tlacoyos, fried masa patties that look a bit like fat, oval-shaped tortillas.

-“These places never have any signs,” Lesley warns.
-“Look for the glass case with pork steaming inside, and listen for the sound of chopping on a wooden breadboard,” Lesley suggests.
-A great tip, among many, that we’ll be following.
+“These places never have any signs,” Lesley warned.
+“Look for the glass case with pork steaming inside, and listen for the sound of chopping on a wooden breadboard,” Lesley suggested.
+A great tip, among many.